WHAT IS EARTH HOUR?

 It’s the moment millions of people around the world show they care about the future of our planet.

 Everyone has a part to play in making that happen.
 Will you join the movement?

 Give an hour to Earth - connect with nature, your community and with people around the world.

-Whether it’s switching off your lights, switching off your phone for an hour or spending time with others – Earth Hour’s a time to reconnect to what’s important.
+Whether it’s switching off from distractions for an hour or spending time with others – Earth Hour’s a time to reconnect to what’s important.